 If you’re ready to get started with text marketing, check out the popup templates in our Template Library.
 These high-converting templates will help you grow your list rapidly.

-If you’re still looking for a bit more info before you jump into text marketing, we recommend checking out Jason K Williamson’s free training about the Trojan Horse Strategy.
+If you’re still looking for a bit more info before you jump into text marketing, we recommend checking out Jason K Williamson’s SMS Marketing Crash Course on YouTube.

 Good luck getting your customers’ phones buzzing with enticing offers and great discounts!